pythonadventurer/bgo/notes/css-notes.md

 Note: The axes and directions will be different depending on the text direction.
 The values shown are for a left-to-right text direction.

 ### `flex-wrap`
-Determines how your flex items behave when the flex container is too small.
-Setting it to `wrap` will allow the items to wrap to the next row or column. `nowrap` (default) will prevent your items from wrapping and shrink them if needed.
+Determines how flex items behave when the flex container is too small.

+`wrap` will allow the items to wrap to the next row or column.
+`nowrap` (default) will prevent items from wrapping and shrink them if needed.

 ### `justify-content`
 Determines how the items inside a flex container are positioned along the main axis, affecting their position and the space around them.

 ### `align-items`
 Positions the flex content along the cross axis.
-In this case, with your flex-direction set to row, your cross axis would be vertical.
+Example: if `flex-direction` is set to `row`, the cross axis is vertical.

 ### `object-fit`

+`object-fit: cover`
-Set `object-fit: cover` to tell the image to fill the `img` container while maintaining aspect ratio, resulting in cropping to fit.
+Fills the `img` container while maintaining aspect ratio, resulting in cropping to fit.

 ### `gap`
 Sets the gaps, also known as gutters, between rows and columns.
 The `gap` property and its `row-gap` and `column-gap` sub-properties provide this functionality for flex, grid, and multi-column layout.
 You apply the property to the container element.